githubtraining/training-manual/docs/05_local_git_configs.md

 If Git is installed, it will return your version: `git version 2.33.1`.

-If you do not see a git version listed or this command returns an error, you may need to install Git.
+If you do not see a Git version listed or this command returns an error, you may need to install Git.

 > To get the latest version of Git, visit [www.git-scm.com](https://www.git-scm.com).